radicle-dev/registry.radicle.xyz/docs/submit-transactions.md

     ⓘ See [Running a node](getting-started#running-a-node) to be able to connect directly to the node you eventually have running locally.

-    Optional, defaults to the `ffnet` network.
+    Optional, defaults to a node on the `ffnet` that the Radicle team operates.

     ```
     --node-host <node-host>